oliwierptak/prisma-generator-builder/README.md

 npx tsx src/bin.ts
 ```

-The default output folder is under `./generate`.
+The default output folder is under `../prisma-generator-example/`.

 ```
-cd ./generate
+cd ../prisma-generator-example/
 npm install
 ```

-See `README.md` in the generated `./generate` folder to see how to easily setup `prisma.schema`.
+Check `README.md` in the generated `../prisma-generator-example/` folder to see how to easily setup `prisma.schema`.

 ### Schema setup

 A custom generator must be added to `prisma.schema` in order for it be executed with `npx prisma generate`.

-Depending on if you are using `ts-node` or `tsx`,
-and whenever you are using path aliases,
+Depending on if you are using `ts-node` or `tsx`, and whenever you are using path aliases,
 there are few configuration options.

 Assuming the generator files were generated under `src/generator/`.